 A full volunteer briefing (including road marshals) will take place on Tuesday 11th Feb at 5.30pm at Edgewater, Sargood Drive.
 Come anytime from 5.00pm to collect your t-shirt.
 Briefing will start at 5.30pm with an overview, radio protocol, emergency procedures and introduction to the team.
 You’ll then split into groups and meet your leg director who will give specific info and a chance for you to ask questions.

 Thank you in advance for your help – Challenge Wanaka wouldn’t be the success it is without you.

-It’s party time in the race central marquee.
+It’s party time at Race HQ, Glendhu Bay Station.
 All volunteers are invited to a delicious dinner at the Volunteer Thank You Party.
 Be in to win lots of prizes donated by local businesses to say a massive thank you for your hard work.
-Come and join at 5.00pm.
+Come and join us at 5.30pm.